The Australian Institute of Marine Science (AIMS) is Australia’s premiere tropical marine research agency.

-- Conducts strategic and applied research into marine life, from microbes to whole-of-ecosystems, and the processes that sustain them
+- conducting strategic and applied research into marine life, from microbes to whole-of-ecosystems, and the processes that sustain them

-- Monitors condition and trends in health of the marine environment
+- monitoring the condition and trends in health of the marine environment

-- Builds models and decision support tools to assist interpretation of the data collected
+- building models and decision-support tools to assist interpretation of the data collected

-- Develops a broad spectrum of enabling technologies, from molecular sciences to ocean technologies.
+- developing a broad spectrum of enabling technologies, from molecular sciences to ocean technologies.